What If My Water Filter Freezes, Will It Be Damaged?

 Have you ever wondered if your water filter might be damaged if it gets below freezing?

 Maybe you’ve not thought about it before, but you should…

 Why?
 Because freezing temperatures may damage the water filter element –

-That’s right, the internal filter element might crack, and then when you go to use it – the filter will not be properly filtering the water and may allow contaminants to get through.
+That’s right, the internal filter media (cartridge) might crack.
+And then when you go to use it – the filter will be inadequate, allowing contaminants to get through.